2024 Impact Framework and Measurement

 - Indirect – Significant: Impact Amplifier creates an enabling environment for other organisations to contribute to the SDGs.
 This relates to our research and knowledge creation about the social and ecological impact ecosystem.

-The highlights of our Direct – Significant measured outcomes and impact from 2021 includes:
+Although we measure everything we do, we only attribute our efforts toward the Sustainable Development Goals in the Direct – Significant category.
+The highlights of our Direct – Significant measured outcomes and impact from 2024 includes:

 Sustainable Development Goal Contributions